hRun/TA-bugcrowd/README.md

+Important note: This version/branch of the app is deprecated and will no longer be supported.

 # TA-bugcrowd

 A Splunk® add-on providing a modular input for cyclically retrieving submissions from your Bugcrowd programs, creating a Splunk event for each new or updated submission.